Three-component theory of stratification: Political power (party)

 Parties are associations that aim at securing "power within an organization [or the state] for its leaders in order to attain ideal or material advantages for its active members".
 This form of power can be related to the way in which the State is organized in modern social systems (involving the ability to make laws, for example).
-If you can influence this process of law creation then you will be in a potentially powerful position.
-Thus, by your ability to influence a decision-making process you possess power, even though you may not directly exercise that power personally.
+If you can influence this process of law creation, then you will be in a potentially powerful position.
+Thus, by your ability to influence a decision-making process, you possess power, even though you may not directly exercise that power personally.
 Political parties are the organizational means to possess power through the mechanism of the State and they include not just formally organized parties, but any group that is organized to influence the way in which power is exercised legitimately through the machinery of the State.
 "Since parties aim at such goals as getting their programs developed or accepted and getting positions of influence within organizations, it is clear that they operate only within a rational order within which these goals are possible to attain and only when there is a struggle for power".

 Social action

 Social action is in direct relation to "political or party power" in combination with the class situation.
 The influence of laws is based on the social action of members of the classes.
 "The direction of interests may vary according to whether or not social action of a larger or smaller portion of those commonly affected by the class situation, or even an association among them, e.g., a trade union, has grown out of the class situation, from which the individual may expect promising results for himself".
 "The degree in which "social action" and possibly associations emerge from the mass behavior of the members of a class is linked to general cultural conditions, especially to those of an intellectual sort.
 It is also likened to the extent of the contrasts that have already evolved".
 "Class-conscious action is most likely if, first, [Weber says] 'the connection between the causes and consequences of the "class situation"' are transparent, or clear.
 If individuals can plainly see that there is a connection between the structure of the economic system and what happens to them in terms of life chances, class action is more likely".
-The greater the numbers within these class positions, will increase the chance that they will rise up in action.
+The greater the numbers within these class positions, the greater the chance that they will rise up in action.